I just moved to JBLM. How do I register with CYS?

-The age requirement, or mandate, is not set by the local district; rather it is set by the state educational governing body, However, if your child has begun that grade in a different state it is possible that the child may be eligible.
-Contact your School District for further details.
+The age requirement, or mandate, is not set by the local district; rather it is set by the state educational governing body.
+However, if your child has begun that grade in a different state, it is possible that the child may be eligible.
+Contact your school district for further details.

 I am moving to the area.
 How do I enroll my child in school?

 Enrollment is handled at the local level.
 You will register at the school in which you are zoned.
-Most school districts provide a couple of weeks in the Spring and again before school starts to register.
+Most school districts provide a couple of weeks in the spring and again before school starts to register.
 Refer to the individual school district’s website for more information.

 Can School Support Services assist me in choosing a school?

 School Support Services can provide guidance on how to select a school.
-However, because educational success depends on a myriad of factors, such as the needs of the child, academic goals, extra-curricular interests and housing decisions, it is not possible for School Support Services to recommend a “best” school.
+However, because educational success depends on myriad factors, such as the needs of the child, academic goals, extra-curricular interests and housing decisions, it is not possible for School Support Services to recommend a “best” school.
 We can help you determine what school your child attends from your chosen address.